raw1z/facteur/README.markdown

 # facteur #

 Facteur allows you to add an email-like messaging system in your Rails 3 application.
 You can create many mailboxes for your users where they will be able to send and receive messages.
+Facteur supports ActiverRecord 3.0.x and Mongoid 2.0.x.

 ## Installation ##

-Just run the following command :

-    gem install facteur

-Then in your Gemfile add the following line :
+In your Gemfile add the following line :

     gem 'facteur'

+Then run the following command:

+    bundle install

 ## Usage ##